yohm/rb_call/README.md

 - `send_kernel` calls the method against the Kernel object of Ruby.
 - `require` corresponds to `require` in Ruby
 - `require_relative(arg)` loads a Ruby file named ***arg*** relative to the requiring file's path.
-- `const` returns a constant in Ruby such as Class object
+- `const` returns a constant in Ruby, such as a Class object
-    - If you get a class, you can use it as if it is a Python class.
+    - If you get a class, you can use it as a Python class.

 ## Limitations

-- Ruby methods which receive a block argument can not be called.
+- Ruby methods that receive a block argument can not be called.
 - Python object can not be passed as an argument of Ruby methods.
-- Method calls against an instance of `RubyObject` is redirected to the corresponding object in Ruby.
+- Method calls against an instance of `RubyObject` are redirected to the corresponding object in Ruby.
 However, there are exceptions.
     - Some Ruby methods can not be used as method names in Python.
 For instance, `rb_obj.class()`, `rb_obj.in(...)`, or `rb_obj.is_a?(...)` is not a valid call in Python, causing a syntax error.
     - To avoid this issue, use `#send` method: `rb_obj.send('class')`.
 - If you undefine the method `to_msgpack_ext`, it is not serialized properly by MessagePack.
 Do not undefine this method.
-    - In some library, however, some classes undefine most of the public methods for metaprogramming.
+    - In some libraries, however, some classes undefine most of the public methods for metaprogramming.
 In that case, re-define `to_msgpack_ext` method again to avoid the problem.
         - One of such library is "mongoid".
-If you are using "mongoid", require "patch/mongoid_patch" after you required "mongoid" in your code.
+If you are using "mongoid", require "patch/mongoid_patch" after you require "mongoid" in your code.
 - Stdout from the Ruby process is suppressed.

 ## Test